Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats - NewsBreak

 “America’s epidemic of gun violence has reached a fever pitch — and Democrats will never stop working to end the bloodshed,” Pelosi said.
 “As we move forward on this bipartisan framework, we are continuing to fight for more life-saving measures: including universal background checks, banning high-capacity magazines and raising the age to buy assault weapons, which must also become law.”

-The post Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats appeared first on Nebraska Examiner .
+The post Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats appeared first on Virginia Mercury .

 Comments / 0